 PI: Nisha Bansal, University of Washington; Site PI: Robert Greenlee, PhD, MPH

-This retrospective cohort study examines outcomes associated with differential use of Erythropoiesis-stimulating agents in patients with chronic kidney disease who are anemic.
+This retrospective cohort study examined outcomes associated with differential use of Erythropoiesis-stimulating agents (ESAs) in patients with chronic kidney disease who are anemic.

 Funding Source: Agency for Healthcare Research & Quality